Nykenik24/Nykenik24.github.io/content/projects/love2d-tools/v1.0.0/index.md

 ##  Contributing

 To contribute, fork the repository, make all the changes you want and make a pull request.
-I will try to answer, but if you see i'm not answering ]send me an email](mailto:Nykenik24@proton.me).
+I will try to answer, but if you see i'm not answering [send me an email](mailto:Nykenik24@proton.me).

 [Contributing rules](https://github.com/Nykenik24/love2d-tools/blob/main/README.md#contributing-rules).